Madame Chrysanthème

 Translated and introduced by Clémence Aubert

-Madame Chrysanthème was one of the most widely read French novels of its era and set in motion a chain of adaptations — a short story, a Broadway play, an opera — that ended in Puccini’s Madama Butterfly.
+Madame Chrysanthème was one of the most widely read French novels of its era.
+From it descended a short story, a Broadway play, and finally Puccini’s Madama Butterfly.
 This is its first new English translation in over a century.

 This edition includes a translator’s note by Clémence Aubert, a glossary of Japanese terms, and historical notes on Loti, the 1885 Nagasaki posting, and the novel’s afterlife in opera and theatre.

 His books drew directly on his postings: Tahiti, Senegal, Turkey, Morocco, Brittany, and Japan each produced a novel.
-Madame Chrysanthème, published in 1887 after his 1885 Nagasaki assignment, became perhaps his most consequential work — not because of its literary reputation, which remained contested, but because of what it generated.
-John Luther Long’s short story of 1898, David Belasco’s play, and ultimately Puccini’s 1904 opera all trace their origin to Loti’s novel.
+Madame Chrysanthème, published in 1887 after his 1885 Nagasaki assignment, became perhaps his most consequential work, not because of its literary reputation (which remained contested) but because of what it generated.
+John Luther Long’s short story of 1898, David Belasco’s play, and at last Puccini’s 1904 opera all trace their origin to Loti’s novel.
 He was elected to the Académie française in 1891.

 Loti’s prose style is hard to characterise without reading it.
-He writes with great precision about surfaces — what things look like, how they smell, the quality of light in a particular city at a particular hour — while maintaining a detachment from the people around him that his admirers called honesty and his critics called coldness.
+He writes about surfaces with great precision: what things look like, how they smell, the quality of light in a particular city at a particular hour.
+The people around him are another matter.
+From them he keeps a distance that his admirers called honesty and his critics called coldness.
 The argument has never been settled.
 Madame Chrysanthème is the place to begin.

-This Espresso Publishing House edition is a new translation made directly from the original French source text — the first since Laura Ensor’s Victorian version of 1897.
+This Espresso Publishing House edition is the first new translation of Madame Chrysanthème since Laura Ensor’s Victorian version of 1897.
 It includes an original introduction by Clémence Aubert placing Loti and the novel in their literary and historical context; a translator’s note on the specific challenges of his prose style; a glossary of Japanese terms and phrases used throughout the text; and historical notes on Loti’s Nagasaki posting and the chain of adaptations the novel inspired.

 Kindle pre-order available now.
 Kindle and paperback editions release July 14, 2026.